docarray/docarray/docs/how_to/multimodal_training_and_serving.md

 ## 1. Representing: Build and train a PyTorch model

-We will train a [CLIP](https://arxiv.org/abs/2103.00020)-like model on a dataset composes of text-image-pairs.
+We will train a [CLIP](https://arxiv.org/abs/2103.00020)-like model on a dataset composed of text-image pairs.
-The goal is to obtain a model that is able to understand both text and images and project them into a common embedding space.
+The goal is to obtain a model that can understand both text and images and project them into a common embedding space.

-We train the CLIP-like model on the [flickr8k](https://www.kaggle.com/datasets/adityajn105/flickr8k) dataset.
+We train the CLIP-like model on the [Flickr8k](https://www.kaggle.com/datasets/adityajn105/flickr8k) dataset.
-To run this notebook you need to download and unzip the data into the same folder as the notebook.
+To run this, you need to download and unzip the data into the same folder as your code.

+!!! note
-Note that in this notebook by no means we aim at reproduce any CLIP results (our dataset is way too small anyways), but we rather want to show how DocArray datastructures help researchers and practitioners to write beautiful and pythonic multi-modal PyTorch code.
+    In this tutorial we do not aim to reproduce any CLIP results (our dataset is way too small anyway), but rather we want to show how DocArray data structures help researchers and practitioners write beautiful and pythonic multimodal PyTorch code.

 ```bash
 #!pip install "docarray[torch,image]"